contentful/widget-sdk/docs/guides/micro-backends.md

 ## Deployment

-Deployment is configured and most likely don't need any further tweaks.
+Deployment is configured and most likely doesn't need any further tweaks.

 It's done with Travis' `script` deployment provider: